GaganiR/Flash-Expense/README.md

 # Flash-Expense
-An app to track all your expenses
+A mobile app built using Flutter for frontend and Firebase for backend to track all your expenses and scan receipts.